liviasugito/COMP20008-Data-Linkage/README.md

-# COMP2008-Data-Linkage
+# COMP20008-Data-Linkage
-Data linking on Amazon and Google product databases.
+A project from COMP20008 (Elements of Data Processing) about data linking on Amazon and Google product databases.